In This Article:

 Implementing Seed-to-Sale Tracking

-Besides setting up your cannabis cultivation facility, you'll have to choose a robust seed-to-sale tracking system to support your operations.
-In New York, all cannabis businesses are required to use an electronic system that tracks cannabis as it moves through the supply chain from seed to sale.
+Besides setting up your cannabis cultivation facility, you'll have to choose a robust seed-to-sale tracking software to support your operations.

 With this tracking and record-keeping system, you can collect key information throughout the entire cultivation process to ensure transparency and accountability, streamline reporting, and stay compliant with regulatory requirements.